Hiring Organization / Company: Firstbank Holding Company

 - Perform other duties and projects as assigned.

-- Understand and comply with all aspects of the Safety in the Workplace policy.
+- Understand and comply with all provisions of the Safety in the Workplace policy.

 Knowledge, Skills, and Abilities